StereoRocker/disksrv/docs/client.md

 ## Limitations

-The client currently only supports connecting to one server at a time.
+* The client currently only supports connecting to one server at a time.
+* The client will fail to read/write images where the physical disk has bad sectors.

 ## Usage

-Extract the client to a directory, somewhere on your filesystem.
+Extract the `client` directory from the disksrv release, somewhere on your filesystem.
 Run the `disksrv-client.exe` file, and the GUI will launch.

 First you must connect to your disksrv host, you can specify either an IP address or a hostname.

+## Portability

+`disksrv.client.exe` relies on only 1 file, `settings.xml`.
+If this file is not found, it will be created automatically upon launch, in the current working directory.
+(If launched from explorer, or a default shortcut made with explorer, the working directory will be the same directory the file is located in.)